jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - The Asynchronous download of the XSD schemas (with `config.ExternalEntityLoader_Async`) uses a LRU cache (Least Recently Used) for storing the content of XSD schema.
 The default size is `2000` entries.
 When the limit has been reached there is a warning message in the Kong log
 4) `WSDL/XSD VALIDATION` applies for SOAP 1.1 or SOAP 1.2 but not both simultaneously
 - It's related to `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude`.
 To avoid this limitation please create one Kong route per SOAP version
-5) The MIME type of the request's `Content-Type` is not checked by the plugin
-- For the record `Content-Type` of SOAP 1.1 is `text/xml` and `Content-Type` of SOAP 1.2 is `application/soap+xml`.
-In case of error the plugins send back to the consumer a generic `Content-Type`: `text/xml; charset=utf-8` regardless of the SOAP version

 <a id="Changelog"></a>